kraken-build/kraken-base-image/readme.md

 # kraken-base-image

-This repository provides a Docker image with the latest `kraken-cli` and loads of common programming language runtimes and toolchains for effectively executing project builds with Kraken.
+This repository provides a Docker image with the latest `kraken-wrapper` and loads of common programming language runtimes and toolchains for effectively executing project builds with Kraken.

 ## Platforms